BANKEX/plasma-research/software/operator/README.md

 ```

 1. Periodically pull all transactions to be included in the next block
+2. Sort transactions by hash
-2. Assemble the block
+3. Assemble the block
-3. Upload to a public durable storage (AWS S3 / DO Dpaces)
+4. Upload to a public durable storage (AWS S3 / DO Dpaces)
-4. Upload block header to the Plasma contract on Ethereum
+5. Upload block header to the Plasma contract on Ethereum

 ## Block submitter